Adeniyii/monty/README.md

 The goal of this project is to create an interpreter for Monty ByteCodes files.

-The interpreter is written in the `C programming language`, and implements a simple stack, and a queue data structure using linked lists.
+The interpreter is written in the `C programming language`, and implements two simple data structures (a stack and a queue) using linked lists.

-The opcodes read from the Monty ByteCodes files will be used to execute operations on the stack and/or queue.
+The opcodes read from the Monty ByteCodes files will be used to execute operations against the stack or the queue.

 ## The Monty language